 After several coaching sessions, Eric decided he needed to take a different approach with a direct report who he’d been struggling to manage for some time.
 He found the person very difficult, even arrogant and obstructive in previous conversations.
 So, he decided to approach the next conversation in a more supportive way by demonstrating tolerance and trust.
 Eric would still need to be persuasive but in a different way.
 Armed with this new approach, Eric headed down the corridor to meet his direct report.
 Halfway there, he remembered how difficult the last meeting had been and metaphorically ‘dropped’ his supportive, trusting, and tolerant approach on the floor and left them behind.
 Instead, he entered the room ‘carrying’ abrasive, stubborn, and rigid.
 Needless to say, the meeting didn’t go well.

-Route to challenging conversations: What driving style should you use?
+Step 5.
+What driving style should you use?

 This next consideration is all about the other person.
 To get on the same page during the challenging conversation, it’s important to understand their values and strengths so you can adjust your communication style accordingly.
 This is what we call Relationship Intelligence (RQ).